course-kit/guides/quick-start.md

 To enroll a student in one of your courses, you will likely get them to pay for your course via an ecommerce platform like Stripe or Gumroad.
 We'll be setting up Stripe products shortly.
 For now, you can add students to your courses manually via the dashboard.

 Go to **Students tab** of the dashboard and click the add (plus) button where you can enter a name, email, and select a course.
-You'll should also tick the checkbox indicating that the student should be redirected to the development site after login rather than the production site.
+You should also tick the checkbox indicating that the student should be redirected to the development site after login rather than the production site.

 > Note: you'll need to use an email address that you can access since students require email activation.
-However, the email should be different to your CourseKit user email.
+However, the email should be different from your CourseKit user email.
 If you don't have extra email addresses, an easy way is to append `+<some string>` to your email prefix e.g. *yourname+somestring@domain.com*.
 This email should automatically be aliased to your current inbox.

 ![quick-start-1-19.png](assets/quick-start-1-19.png)